Waqar-5/Q_3_Classes_Assignmnets/Classes/Class_04/README.md

 Test and improve your prompts

-🧾 Further Easy Guide to Effective AI Prompting
+📘 Further Easy Guide to Effective AI Prompting

-This section gives a simplified version for quick learners.
+This guide helps you write better prompts for AI.
+It is simple, clear, and easy to follow.

-Be Clear and Specific
+✴️ Be Clear and Specific
 Tell AI exactly what you want.

 Example:

+vbnet
+Copy code
-Instead of “Write about dogs”
+Instead of: "Write about dogs"
-Say: “Write a 300-word article about health benefits of dogs for mental and physical health, using a friendly tone.”
+Say: "Write a 300-word article about health benefits of dogs for mental and physical health, using a friendly tone."

-Use Action Words
+⚡ Use Action Words

-Use words like: Analyze, Compare, Create, Describe, Explain
+Use words like Analyze, Compare, Create, Describe, Explain

 Example:

+css
+Copy code
-“Compare the sizes and atmospheres of Earth, Mars, and Venus in a table.”
+Compare the sizes and atmospheres of Earth, Mars, and Venus in a table.

-Show Examples
+🧠 Show Examples
 Give AI a sample output to understand your expectations.

 Example:

+arduino
+Copy code
 Task: Summarize this paragraph
-Example output: { "summary": "..." }
+Example Output: { "summary": "..." }

-Structure Your Prompts
+🧩 Structure Your Prompts
 Organize prompts for clarity:

 Task: What to do

 Context: Background info

 Format: How answer should look

 Example: Sample answer

-Use Positive Instructions
+💬 Use Positive Instructions

-Tell AI what to do, not just what NOT to do.
+Tell AI what to do — not what not to do.

 Example:

+vbnet
+Copy code
-Instead of “Don’t write too long”
+Instead of: "Don’t write too long"
-Say: “Write a short professional email summarizing meeting points.”
+Say: "Write a short professional email summarizing meeting points."

-Control Output Format
+⚙️ Control Output Format
 Specify output format if needed.

 Example:

+json
+Copy code
-{ "main_idea": "text", "supporting_points": ["point1","point2"] }
+{ "main_idea": "text", "supporting_points": ["point1", "point2"] }

-Use Variables for Reusability
+🔁 Use Variables for Reusability

-Make prompts flexible using placeholders:
+Make prompts flexible using placeholders like {expertise}, {document_type}, {audience}.
-{expertise}, {document_type}, {audience}

-Replace them to reuse the prompt easily.
+Replace them to reuse easily.

-Test and Improve
+🧪 Test and Improve

-Keep track of what works.
+Keep track of what works

-Try different versions.
+Try different versions

-Improve prompts over time.
+Improve prompts over time

-Common Mistakes to Avoid
+🚫 Common Mistakes to Avoid
 Vague prompts → unclear answers.
-Be specific.

 Conflicting instructions → confusing AI.